 Lenders and Age: No Legal Gray Area

-Mortgage lenders look for a variety of things when vetting a home loan applicant.
+Mortgage lenders look for a variety of things when qualifying a home loan applicant.
 What they can’t do is take age into consideration when making a lending decision.

 The Equal Credit Opportunity Act bans creditors from using age to influence a loan application decision.

-Retirees applying for a home loan, like people still working, generally just need to have good credit, not too much debt, and enough ongoing income to repay the mortgage.
+Retirees applying for a home loan, like people still working, generally just need to have good credit, minimal debt, and enough ongoing income to repay the mortgage.

-Here are some of the main factors you need to buy a house that lenders home in on:
+Here are some of the main factors you need to buy a house that lenders look for:

 • Down payment